meltwater/jackalambda/README.md

 ### Separation of concerns

-There are a handful of useful seams provided to make creating your lambda more maintainable. `createHandler` takes the following parameters:
+There are a handful of useful seams provided to make creating your lambda more maintainable; `createHandler` takes the following parameters:

 - `parser` - A function for parsing the incoming lambda event for the processor
 - `serializer` - A function to convert the output of the processor into a lambda response.
 Eg Converting json into an API Gateway response